patzsantos/e-portfolio-uoeo/README.md

-These are my assignment submissions for the Launching Into Computer Science August 2023 Module offered by The University of Essex Online.
+These are my assignment submissions for the Secure Software Development (Computer Science) offered by The University of Essex Online.